 The online Flowpoint System has been installed and is ready to use if you require bulk water for Truck Fill or Bucket Fill.
 Please visit https://www.sturgeonservices.ca/ and click on bulk water.
-You will have to set up a new account providing all required information and pay through your credit card to have a monetary balance to get water.
+You will have to set up a new account providing all required information and pay using your credit card to have a monetary balance to get water.
 Through this system you will have an Account ID Number and PIN which you can use at any Sturgeon County Truck Fill Station.

 You may also set up your account or pay through credit card by contacting Sturgeon County at 780-939-8254.